lagefreitas/2018-julia-hands-on/README.md

 # Julia Hands-on at [SBPC 2018](http://ra.sbpcnet.org.br/maceio/)

 You need [IJulia](https://github.com/JuliaLang/IJulia.jl) to run this tutorial which works in Julia 0.6.3.
-You are very welcome to use further Julia versions and pull requests to make it works in these versions.
+You are very welcome to use further Julia versions and pull requests to make it work in these versions.

 ## Local installation